-The telecom billing cycle starts with gathering service usage, typing the calls, applying charges, applying taxes and then generating the customer invoice.
+A telecom's billing cycle starts with gathering service usage files, typing the calls, applying charges, applying taxes and then generating the customer invoice.
 Billing also includes transmitting the invoices and recording customer payments and adjustments.

-The rating process takes each CDR and matches the originating phone number against the data to discover the customer and price level to apply.
+This is where charges are calculated based on the pre-defined rate deck and applicable telecom taxes.
+The rating process takes each CDR and matches the originating phone number against the data to discover the customer and pricing to apply.
 Each call is then rated against the price level to calculate a cost.

 - Phone number dialed

 - The originating phone number (used to identify the customer)

 - Duration of call

 - Date and time of the call

 Billing and invoice generation